HOStudioDevelopmentTeam/.github/profile/README.md

 ## The Info of the HOStudio Development Team 📑

 ### 1 Requirements to Join
-- Proficiency in at least one programming language
+- Proficiency of at least one programming language
 - Knowledge of at least one network technology
 - Ownership of a GitHub account
 - Must be introduced by a community member